netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 One example of an application / algorithm is discussed in {{DMTP}}.

-The aim of this document is to provide guidelins for designing and implementing multipathing over SCION.
+The aim of this document is to provide guideliens for designing and implementing multipathing over SCION.
 Some key differences to traditional (non-SCION) networks are the availability of the actual route (on the granularity of autonomous systems) and the availability of path metadata,